Harishyam Arts Blog

 Ans: Habur Stone is a fossil-rich limestone from the Jaisalmer region of Rajasthan, known for its earthy tones, natural veins, and historical use in utensils and decorative items.

 Q2.
-How can I tell if a Habur Stone is real?
+How can I be sure I am buying authentic Habur Stone online?

 Final Thoughts: Buyer’s Checklist